-3-3.2 Qos Statistics
+3-3.2 QoS Statistics

-The section describes that switch could display the QoS detailed Queuing counters for a specific switch port. for the different queues for all switch ports.

-To Display the Queuing Counters in the web interface:
+This page displays statistics for the different QoS queues for all switch ports.
+To display the Queuing Counters in the web UI:

-- 1. Click Monitor, Ports, then QoS Statistics. - 2.
+- 1. Click Monitor, Ports, QoS Statistics. - 2.
 To auto-refresh the information check "Auto-refresh". - 3.
 Click "Refresh" to refresh the Queuing Counters or clear all information when you click "Clear".